-Birthday is a bright and lively sans serif in large and small caps.
-In the Bounce versions, the small caps have a bouncy, irregular alignment.
-Three widths are available for more flexibility.
-Birthday was inspired by the hand-lettered titles of the film “The Band Wagon” (1953), directed by Vincente Minnelli, art directed by Preston Ames and Cedric Gibbons.
+BIRTHDAY is a bright and lively sans serif available in three widths.
+Version 2.0 now includes upper- and lowercase as well as separate small caps fonts.
+BIRTHDAY was inspired by the hand-lettered titles of the film “The Band Wagon” (1953), directed by Vincente Minnelli, art directed by Preston Ames and Cedric Gibbons.

 The Gilded Age is a set of ornate fonts with decorative details reminiscent of that period, the late 19th century in the US.
 Tricked out with “mustachio” serifs, spurs, and inlines, the Gilded Age captures the flashy ornamentation the name suggests.
 The set includes upper- and lowercase, with and without the engraved lines, and a large and small caps version including extra fancy large caps.
 Gilded Age was inspired by the titles of the film “Casque d’Or” (1952, directed by Jacques Becker).
 The film is set in La Belle Époque, the French equivalent of the Gilded Age.

 Factura is a set of fonts that looks hand-carved.
 The letters are drawn almost entirely with straight lines, with offbeat shapes and jagged edges that can seem alternately playful or sinister.
 Inspired by Saul Bass’s classic poster for “Vertigo,” Factura has two widths and full upper- and lowercase.
 The “Rough” version of each font reproduces the block print technique I used in the design process.